zaborowm/dsc-modeling-your-data-nyc-ds-career-042219/README.md

 ### Step 7: Repeat above step until satisfied

-So once we have iterated through the process mentioned above, and have some level of confidence in the out come and its predictive capabilities, we can further streamline the outcomes to make sure that we can interpret and communicate the end result in a domain spefic manner.
+So once we have iterated through the process mentioned above, and have some level of confidence in the out come and its predictive capabilities, we can further streamline the outcomes to make sure that we can interpret and communicate the end result in a domain specific manner.
 The description of the model and its outcomes must always be in the terms of original analytical question asked.

 We also have to make sure that we clearly understand the goodness of fit for our final model and the residuals are checked and explained in detail.